Special clinical interests in breast, urological, gastrointestinal and lymphoma

 In 2013, he was awarded the prestigious Windeyer Fellowship which took him to the Mount Vernon Cancer Centre in London for further subspecialist training.
 Rohen then spent a second fellowship year at the Austin Hospital in Melbourne.

 With an extensive research and peer-reviewed publication portfolio, Rohen maintains an active interest in research projects across a broad range of tumour sites.
-His commitment further extends into future-proofing the specialty locally through the provision of high quality medical education as evidenced by his position as Director of Training for Radiation Oncology (at Sir Charles Gairdner Hospital), and as an oncology lecturer to medical students.
+His commitment further extends into future-proofing the specialty locally through the provision of high quality medical education (as evidenced by his role in supervising and delivering oncology training to junior doctors and medical students).